Formatting and dumping justfiles

 You can overwrite the current justfile with a canonically-formatted version

-using the currently-unstable --fmt flag:
+using the --fmt flag:

 $ cat justfile